NoLtour/Uni-notes/(Year 1) SESA1015 Flight mechanics/Flight mechanics/Flight mechanics 3/measuring pitching moments on a plane.md

 - Back
 - 1/4 main wing [[chord (aeronautics)|Chord]]

-[[Pitching moment coefficient]] actually changes depending on where you measure from so keeping this in mind is incredibly important.
+[[pitching moment coefficient]] actually changes depending on where you measure from so keeping this in mind is incredibly important.

 It should also be noted that by convention you generally measure positive moments as pitching the nose up (but this isn't enforces, it's just usually measured this way)